tomert16/pick-n-play-CRA/README.md

 + SQLite3

 ### Pre-requisites:
+#### If running with Docker, make sure to have it installed.
+#### If running locally:
-- Make sure you have Ruby installed
+- Make sure you have Ruby installed.
 - If you do not, install Ruby in your terminal from the official Ruby documentation.
--- Be sure to install version 2.7.4.
+- Be sure to install version 2.7.4.
 # To start:
 - Fork and clone the application
 ## Once forked and cloned:
+### Docker:
+- Change the proxy in pacakge.json in client folder to: http://pnp_server:3000
+- run `docker compose up -d --build` in the terminal
+- Once all container are up and running, run `docker compose run server rails db:create db:migrate db:seed` in the terminal
+- In the browser go to localhost:8080.
+### Running Locally:
+- Change the proxy in pacakge.json in client folder to: http://localhost:3000
 - Frontend: navigate to the frontend directory with `cd client`
+- Open another tab in the terminal
 - Backend: navigate to the backend directory with `cd server`
 - Install all dependencies with `npm install` on the Frontend and `bundle install` on the Backend.
 - Create the database using `rails db:create`, in the backend directory.